The Governor-General and the state governors

 It is a cardinal principle that a governor should never ‘ambush’ a premier – should never exercise the reserve power without having given the premier adequate warning that it may be exercised.

 The federal parliament – and the parliament of each state (other than Queensland) – is made up of two houses: the upper house and the lower house.
 The federal and state parliaments have two essential functions.
 The first function is determining which party is to form government.
 This task is performed by the lower house as that house has been, historically and in most Australian parliaments is, the more representative of the two houses.
-The second function of parliament is passing Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute..
+The second function of parliament is passing legislation.
 All Commonwealth and state legislation must be passed by each House of Parliament and be approved by the Queen’s representative before becoming a law.

 The states do not have a list of legislative powers, but their constitutions provide the legislative power to make laws ‘for the peace, order and good government of the state’ or, in Victoria’s case, ‘in and for Victoria in all cases whatsoever’ (see s 16 Constitution Act 1975 (Vic)).
 These are broad powers to make laws about all matters relating to the state.
-Also, despite what appears to be the limiting or qualifying nature of the words ‘peace, order and good government’, the High An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. decided in Union Steamship Company of Australia Pty Ltd v King HCA 55 that those words do not have a qualifying effect.
+Also, despite what appears to be the limiting or qualifying nature of the words ‘peace, order and good government’, the High Court decided in Union Steamship Company of Australia Pty Ltd v King HCA 55 that those words do not have a qualifying effect.

 There is, therefore, an overlap between Commonwealth and state legislative powers, which can lead to inconsistent Commonwealth and state laws.
 If a state law is inconsistent with a Commonwealth law, section 109 of the Australian Constitution states that the Commonwealth law prevails.
 Section 109 also states that where there is an inconsistency between state and Commonwealth law, the state law is ‘invalid’.
-However, the High Court has interpreted this to mean that the state law is not, in fact, Not valid; with no legal effect and not enforceable at law.
-For example a legal provision or document may be invalid because it is not in proper legal form., but is only inoperative while the inconsistency remains (see Carter v Egg & Egg Pulp Marketing Board (Vic) (1942) 66 CLR 577).
+However, the High Court has interpreted this to mean that the state law is not, in fact, invalid, but is only inoperative while the inconsistency remains (see Carter v Egg & Egg Pulp Marketing Board (Vic) (1942) 66 CLR 577).

 If a parliament makes a law that is outside the powers set out in the relevant constitution, then the validity of that law can be challenged.
 Sections, whole parts, or a complete Act can be declared invalid if the courts find it unconstitutional; that is, the relevant constitution did not give parliament the power to make that law.